bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/Python-Study-Guide-for-a-JavaScript.md

         """
         secretThing()

-> _Python has a built in help function that let's you see a description of the source code without having to navigate to it… “-SickNasty … Autor Unknown”_
+> _Python has a built in help function that let's you see a description of the source code without having to navigate to it… "-SickNasty … Autor Unknown"_

 ---